Spinal Injury Claims

 If you have suffered a spinal injury through the neglect or action of another person, you may be eligible to claim not only for your physical condition, but also for any emotional or psychological impact that the injury has had on you.
-We have worked on behalf of many clients who have successfully made spinal injury claims, and we aim to attain compensation for all areas of loss, including the following:
+Your solicitor will aim to attain compensation for all areas of loss, including the following:

 - Loss of earnings

 - Medical expenses including hospital bills, prescription costs, chiropractic care, etc